Delany College

 Delany College is an independent Roman Catholic comprehensive co-educational secondary day school, located in Granville, a western suburb of Sydney, New South Wales, Australia; in the tradition of the Patrician Brothers.
 Founded in 1942 as the Patrician Brothers' High School, the College is administratively overseen by the Catholic Education Office of the Diocese of Parramatta.

-Delany College has enrolment of approximately 550 students from Year 7 to Year 12.
+Delany College has enrolment of approximately 348 students from Year 7 to Year 12.
 Students are drawn from a number of local catholic schools including Holy Trinity Primary, Granville; Holy Family Primary, Granville East; St Patrick's Primary, Guildford and St Margaret Mary's Primary, Merrylands.

 History

+Foundation

-Delany College was established in 1942 as Patrician Brothers' High School, a Catholic, all-boys school catering for students in Years 5 to 10.
+Delany College was established in 1942 as Patrician Brothers' High School, a Catholic all-boys school catering for students in Years 5 to 10.
+The school was founded to serve the growing Catholic population in the Granville area and was staffed entirely by members of the Patrician Brothers congregation.

+Transition to Delany College

-Patrician Brothers' High School became a Years 7 to 12, co-educational college in 1997, reformed by Quentin Evans, in order to meet the changing needs of the local community.
-The school was later renamed "Delany College" after the Patrician Brothers' founder, Bishop Daniel Delany.
-In 1996 Evans founded the Catholic Terra Sancta College.
+In 1997, the school underwent a significant transformation to meet the changing educational needs of the local community.
+Under the leadership of the first lay principal, Quentin Evans, the school became a co-educational Year 7 to 12 college.
+At this time, the institution was renamed "Delany College" in honour of Bishop Daniel Delany, the founder of the Patrician Brothers.

+The late 1990s and early 2000s saw a major building program to upgrade the campus facilities for senior secondary education and co-educational requirements.
+While the school transitioned to lay leadership, it maintains a strong connection to its Patrician heritage.

+Principals

+The following individuals have served as Principals of Patrician Brothers Granville and Delany College, Granville: